 Click on the “Contacts” tab to find your DCP District Coordinator.
 If you are not sure if you have the right person, feel free to email Civil.Rights@dodea.edu for help.

 A Request for Reconsideration must be in writing and should include:

 Even a Final Decision is not the end of the line, if you feel the alleged discrimination has not been equitably resolved.
-Any Final Decision may be appealed to DoDEA Investigations and Internal Review (I&IR) for an independent EO 13160 review to ensure the lower-level processing and reconsideration are in compliance with DoDEA’s responsibilities to operate discrimination-free.
+Any Final Decision may be appealed to the DoDEA Civil Rights Program for an independent EO 13160 review to ensure the lower-level processing and reconsideration are in compliance with DoDEA’s responsibilities to operate discrimination-free.